neuro-inc/neuro-cli/neuro-sdk/docs/client_reference.rst

    For creating a client instance use :class:`Factory` or :func:`get`.

-   The class provides access to neuromation subsystems like *jobs* or *storage*.
+   The class provides access to Neu.ro subsystems like *jobs* or *storage*.

    .. attribute:: username